solliancenet/MCW-Modernizing-data-analytics-with-SQL-Server-2019/Whiteboard design session/WDS trainer guide - Modernizing data analytics with SQL Server 2019.md

 1. What services and technologies should be used for the big data warehouse?

+2. How will you integrate multiple, disparate data sources?

+3. What method can be used to ensure the best performance when querying data?

 *Deep analytics and AI*

 1. What would be used to solve the AI requirements?

+2. How will you execute and train the Machine Learning model(s) used for the solution?

+*Monitor and Troubleshoot*

+1. How will you monitor and troubleshoot issues with the big data cluster?

 **Prepare**